TRUST ADMINISTRATION CALIFORNIA

 California Courts allow what is known as a Heggstad Petition, named after a case, Estate of Heggstad, (1993) 16 Cal.
 App.
 4th 943, which first discussed the concept.

-Using the Heggstad case as precedent, courts allow Trustees to file an administrative petition asking that assets found outside of the trust be properly transferred to the trust.
+Using the Heggstad case as a precedent, courts allow Trustees to file an administrative petition asking that assets found outside of the trust be properly transferred to the trust.
 The petition must show that the specific asset is mentioned in the trust, and that the trust creator (called a “Trustor” or “Grantor”) intended that the property be in the trust.
 Courts will look to language in the trust specifically mentioning the asset.

 In some trusts, the real property is not specifically mentioned.
 A recent case called Ukkestad v.
 RBS Asset Finance, Inc. (2015) 235 Cal.
 App.
 156 loosened the requirement that the asset be specifically mentioned if the trust states that “all personal and real property…wherever situated” be held in the trust.